awsdocs/amazon-rds-user-guide/doc_source/custom-creating-sqlserver.md

 1. In the **DB instance size** section, choose a value for **DB instance class**\.

-   For supported classes, see [DB instance class support for RDS Custom for Oracle](custom-reqs-limits.md#custom-reqs-limits.instances)\.
+   For supported classes, see [DB instance class support for RDS Custom for SQL Server](custom-reqs-limits-MS.md#custom-reqs-limits.instancesMS)\.

 1. Choose **Storage** settings\.